Paul Nehlen

-Paul Nehlen (born May 9, 1969) is a white supremacist and former Congressional candidate from Wisconsin.
+Paul Nehlen (born May 9, 1969) is an American white supremacist and former Congressional candidate from Wisconsin.
 During the 2016 and 2018 Republican Party primary elections in Wisconsin's 1st congressional district, he spouted various racist, white nationalist, nativist, protectionist, and antisemitic views.
 In 2016 he was defeated by incumbent Paul Ryan by 84 to 16 percent.
 The 2018 primary was won by Bryan Steil; Nehlen came third.

 An April 2018 article in The Daily Beast declared that Nehlen was becoming one of the highest profile white nationalists in the United States, but he has been unsuccessful politically, also losing the support of Breitbart News.
 His online accounts have been closed at Twitter and Gab because of his activities.
 Since early 2018 he has gained notice only for controversial remarks and largely disappeared from coverage in 2019.

 Early life

 Nehlen was born in Ohio, and has lived in Delavan, Wisconsin since 2014.

 He became a successful businessman and had stints at Deltech Engineering/United Dominion Industries and SPX Corporation.
 Until 2016, he served as the Senior VP of Operations at Neptune-Benson LLC, a subsidiary of Evoqua Water Technologies.
 He holds several patents related to filtering and manufacturing methods.
 In 2014, he registered a consulting business, Blue Skies Global LLC.
 It does not appear to have conducted any business to date.
 Nehlen was an advisory board member from the Midwest Region of Operation Homefront until 2016.